 Drive on the left

 This is a key safety tip for driving Down Under, especially if you’re going to be on the road in more remote or rural areas.
 Australia has many large wild and farmed animals that love to wander across the road right in front of you.
-This happens particularly often during sunrise, sunset and at night.
-Getting passengers to help you spot wildlife on the road can be a great help.
-This is also a really good reason why you should keep solo driving at these most dangerous times of the day to a minimum.
-It’s even better if you can avoid driving during night time or at dawn or dusk.
+Australia’s diverse wildlife often ventures onto the roads, particularly at dawn, dusk, and night.
+Kangaroos, wombats, and emus are common hazards.
+If you see a wildlife crossing sign, reduce your speed and stay vigilant.
+If an animal is on the road, brake gently and avoid swerving to prevent losing control of your vehicle.

 Be aware of school zones